(A) High-performance numerical simulations inspired by Density Functional Theory; application to nanostructured carbon-based systems.

 *Current position: Researcher at CNR-IMM, Sezione di Bologna.

-*Teaching at the University of Bologna: 2004-06 assistant in Probability Calculus and Statistics (laurea triennale in Scienze di Internet); 2008-20 assistant in Quantum Theory of Matter, Quantum Many-Body Theory, Quantum States of Matter and Radiation and Strongly Correlated Systems (laurea magistrale in Fisica); 2010-14 assistant in Physics of Matter and Radiation (laurea magistrale in Fisica del Sistema Terra).
+*Teaching at the University of Bologna: 2004-06 assistant in Probability Calculus and Statistics (laurea triennale in Scienze di Internet); 2008-21 assistant in Quantum Theory of Matter, Theory of Many-Body Systems, Quantum States of Matter & Radiation, Strongly Correlated Systems (laurea magistrale in Fisica) and in Physics of Matter and Radiation (laurea magistrale in Fisica del Sistema Terra).
 Supervisor and co-supervisor of various graduating and PhD theses.

-*Referee for Physical Review Letters, Physical Review B and E, Physica D.
+*Referee for Physical Review Letters, Physical Review B and E, Physica D, European Physical Journal Plus.